ndd21/PHYS281/docs/demo-matplotlib.md

 ## Basic histogram

-Sometimes you need count the number of data points within set ranges of values.
+Sometimes you need count the number of data points within a set ranges of values.
 This is called "binning", i.e., a count of the data in each "bin" or interval.
 A plot of the binned data is called a histogram and this can be made using the [`hist`](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.hist.html?highlight=hist#matplotlib.pyplot.hist) function in `pyplot`.

-For example, if we had measured the speed of a set of particles, we could look at the distribution of speeds using a histogram:
+For example, if we had measured the speed of a set of particles we could look at the distribution of speeds using a histogram:

 ```python